 - Insulate on Top

-If your home is set atop a cement slab and you are planning to have new flooring laid, install a layer of rigid insulation over the concrete first.
-Of course you may not be in any great hurry to replace your existing floors.
-In that case, a simple form of insulation is putting down area rugs in the winter.
-Be aware that installing wall-to-wall carpeting over an uninsulated and unheated cement slab can be a problem due to the danger of mildew.
+If your home is set atop a concrete slab and you're planning to have new flooring laid, first install a layer of rigid insulation.
+When you're not in any great hurry to replace your existing floors, a simple form of insulation is putting down area rugs in the winter.
+Be aware that installing wall-to-wall carpeting over an uninsulated and unheated concrete slab can be a problem due to the danger of mildew.

 - Get the Best Performance from Your Heating System

 Inspect and maintain your heating system on a regular basis to make sure that you are getting the best possible performance from it.
-Besides keeping the ducts and heat registers clean, make sure that your registers are not blocked by furniture or drapes and have not become disconnected from the ductwork.
+Besides keeping the furnace filter, ducts, and heat registers clean, make sure that your registers are not blocked by furniture or drapes and have not become disconnected from the ductwork.

 - Add Extra Heat

 When you need to sit or stand in one spot for long periods -- perhaps at the desk in your home office -- a small space heater may suffice to take care of your freezing feet.
 Under-cabinet ("toe kick") heaters are a little more expensive but also more effective, as they blow heat across the floor.
 The ultimate luxury is to install underfloor radiant heating.
 However, this is a fairly major home improvement, which must be done by a qualified heating professional.
 Besides the heating itself, the project requires installation of new flooring and a dedicated 20-amp circuit.